Effects of dynamical friction on perturbations for evolving dark energy: Extended spherical collapse model with friction

 If we linearise Eq.~(\ref{eqn:delta_NL}), we obtain the modified equation describing the evolution of the growth factor:

 Both the linear and nonlinear expressions assume the same form of those obtained for dark scattering models \cite{Baldi2017,Carrilho2021,Carrilho2022}.
-In these models there is an interaction between the cold dark matter and the dark energy component which gives rise to an exchange of energy between the two fluids.
+In dark scattering models, there is an interaction between the cold dark matter and the dark energy component, which gives rise to an exchange of energy between the two fluids.
 The equations of motion lead to an additional friction term which modifies the coefficient of $\delta^{\prime}$ and depends on the cross section and mass of the dark matter particles.
-Here we want to move a step further and study the physical consequences of different implementations of the dynamical friction on the nonlinear evolution of perturbations, in particular on the mass function.
+However, we remark that the two models are physically distinct, and we mention dark-scattering models for completeness and for the similarity of the equations to be solved.

 The formalism is easily extended to include the effects of clustering dark energy.
 To focus on this, let us now consider the following perturbation equations for the dark energy component \citep{Abramo2007,Abramo2008,Abramo2009a,Abramo2009b,Pace2017a}: